zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

 Intersection types combine the members of all types that get and'd together.

-When the project is built, the compiler will also produce an auto generated blade reference file that gives the same level of type safety to the parent blade.
-The following is code that the parent blade would have.

-**NOTE**: The callback that fires when `SimpleTemplateBlade` closes has the type information about the data being returned.
+When the project is built, the compiler will also generate a blade reference file that provides this sort of type safety to the parent blade.
+The callback that fires when `SimpleTemplateBlade` closes contains the type information for the data that is returned.
+The following is code for the parent blade.

 ```
     context.container.openBlade(new BladeReferences.SimpleTemplateBlade((reason: BladeClosedReason, data: {value: string}) => {